IlluminatiXico/gmz_production/README.md

 # How to setup

 Open **config.lua**
-Follow the instructions to add a new place of farm:
+Follow the instructions below to add a new place of farm:

 |       Variable         |Description                          |Variable Type                         |
 |----------------|-------------------------------|-----------------------------|